Guides

 Use Appropriate Purposes

-# Explicit specification (if needed)
+# Explicit upload with purpose (if needed)

-c3d_asset = client.assets.upload_file("motion.c3d", purpose="retarget")
+asset = client.assets.upload("motion.c3d", purpose="retarget")

 Handle Large Files

-# Upload files - the SDK handles everything automatically
+# File paths - SDK uploads automatically

 Resource Management